Minardi: Red Bull purchase

 In 2005, Paul Stoddart stated that he would sell Minardi if he could find the right buyer.
 Stoddart claimed that he had 41 approaches.
 His criterion for a sale was the ability of a buyer to move the team forward and leave the team based in Faenza.
-The drinks manufacturer Red Bull GmbH, which already owned another Formula One team, Red Bull Racing, decided to set up a second team to promote drivers who had risen through its young driver programme, Red Bull Driver Search.
+The drinks manufacturer Red Bull GmbH, which already owned another Formula One team, Red Bull Racing, decided to set up a second team to promote drivers who had risen through its young driver programme, Red Bull Driver Search by integrating all Minardi F1 Academy members and resources.

 Ending several weeks of speculation on 10 September 2005 Red Bull announced it would take control of Minardi in November and run it as their "rookie team" from 2006.

 Minardi fans worldwide immediately started an online petition to save the Minardi team name and the team's 20-year heritage in F1 after the news broke.
 The petition was not successful and the team was renamed Scuderia Toro Rosso for the 2006 season.
-The greatly increased funding from Red Bull, including the use of the Red Bull chassis and Ferrari engines, gradually led to improved results, culminating in Toro Rosso's only pole position and win by Sebastian Vettel at the 2008 Italian Grand Prix.
+The greatly increased funding from Red Bull, including the use of the Red Bull chassis, customer Ferrari engines and Red Bull Technology transmissions, gradually led to improved results, culminating in Toro Rosso's only pole position and win by Sebastian Vettel at the 2008 Italian Grand Prix.
 The team was further renamed Scuderia AlphaTauri in 2020 to promote the clothing brand of Red Bull.
 The team won as AlphaTauri at Monza in 2020, with Pierre Gasly.
+The team was further renamed again as Visa Cash App RB in 2024.